aackerman/talks/javascript-flow/README.md

 We have a class called Rect, that accepts width and height as number parameters to the constructor and it has a `getArea` method to return the area of the rectangle.

+If we switch over to example 5.

 [display code for ex5.js file]

-If we switch over to example 5, we import the Rect class create a method called getArea to get the area of a Rectangle create and instance of Rect and log out the area of the instance.
+We import the Rect class create a method called getArea to get the area of a Rectangle create and instance of Rect and log out the area of the instance.
+Let's see how this example type checks.

+OK so let's see a quick show of hands.
+Who would say, yeah that looks right I think it's not going to have any errors.

+[poll the audience]

 [display terminal window and run `npm run check:ex5`]